zicklag/blog/content/hvm-what-is-functional-programming.md

 - **Automatically parallel:** Programs are automatically run across multiple threads as much as possible, _without_ mutexes, RW locks, or atomic ref counts!

 - **Insanely fast:** Despite being extremely new, the radically new architecture for computation makes it faster than even mature compilers in some cases.
-With proper time and investment, it's performance potential could be enormous, and _might_ ( big might ) compare with Rust eventually.
+With proper time and investment, its performance potential could be enormous, and _might_ ( big might ) compare with Rust eventually.

 - **Written in [Rust] 🦀**: Always a great bonus for me, as it means I can contribute!